WitteDuivel/git_tutorial/README.md

-git_tut_project is a Git tutorial project.
+git_tut_project is Git Tutorial Project.

-This is an example repository for the Git Tutorial on [w3schools](https://www.w3schools.com) This repository is built step by step in the tutorial.
+This tutorial is being provided by [w3schools](https://www.w3schools.com) as [Git and Github](https://www.w3schools.com/git/git_remote_getstarted.asp?remote=github).

+This readme files had no link breaks for some reason so now they have been added.